okeeffed/developer-notes/manual/System-Design/Glossary.md

 ### LB Algorithms

-- Health checks: used for load balancers to check for healthy backend servers.
+Health checks are used for load balancers to check for healthy backend servers.
 If a health check fails, the server is automatically removed from the pool.

+There are a variety of LB methods with different algorithms for different needs:

+1. Least Connection Method - directs traffic to server with least active connections.
+2. Least Response Time Method - directs to server with the fewest active connections and the lowest average response time